 Committee Bill No. 5428 proposes significant amendments to the laws governing mobile manufactured home parks, focusing on enhancing transparency and protecting residents' rights.
 Key insertions include new definitions such as "ancillary fee" and "consumer price index," which will aid in economic assessments.
-The bill mandates that park owners provide a detailed disclosure statement to prospective residents, outlining their rights, rental fees, and terms related to the sale of mobile homes.
-It also repeals and replaces Section 21-70, empowering the Commissioner of Consumer Protection to create regulations for these disclosure statements, ensuring they are clear and comprehensive.
-Additionally, the bill requires written rental agreements before occupancy, stipulates terms for renewals, and outlines the process for park owners intending to discontinue use or sell the land.
+The bill mandates that park owners provide prospective residents with a detailed disclosure statement outlining their rights, obligations, and rental terms, and it establishes that no rental agreement can be enforced without meeting these disclosure requirements.
+Additionally, the bill repeals and replaces Section 21-70, empowering the Commissioner of Consumer Protection to create regulations for these disclosure statements and ensuring they are clear and comprehensive.

 GL Joint Favorable: 21-64, 21-70, 21-70a, 21-71, 21-83